Robert Stackhouse

-Robert Stackhouse (born 1942 in Bronxville, New York, United States) is an American artist and sculptor.
+Robert Stackhouse (born 1942) is an American artist and sculptor.

 Stackhouse graduated with a bachelor's degree from the University of South Florida in 1965.
 He later earned a master's degree at the University of Maryland, College Park in studio art.
 USF's Contemporary Art Museum contains an archive of his work, with copies of all of his prints over the course of his career.

 A-frames are a frequent theme in the artist's paintings and sculpture.
 Ruby's Heart, in the collection of the Honolulu Museum of Art, is an example of this recurring minimalist subject.
 Stackhouse's work has been featured in one-man exhibitions in museums such as the Corcoran Gallery of Art in Washington, D.C., and his work has been compared to that of Harriet Feigenbaum.

 The artist Mary Beth Edelson lived with Stackhouse for 27 years.